user-name-is-taken/md-website-cv/index.md

 # Resume

-- I'm an Software Engineering Intern at Leidos. interested in open source development.
+- I'm an Software Engineering Intern at Leidos interested in open source development.

 ## Contact